juliankrispel/chocolatey-website/content/CommandsSetapiKey.md

      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Available in 0.9.10+.

- -n, --name=VALUE
-     Name - the name of the package.
-Required with some actions.
-Defaults to empty.

-     --version=VALUE
-     Version - Used when multiple versions of a package are installed.
-       Defaults to empty.
+ -s, --source=VALUE
+     Source [REQUIRED] - The source location for the key

+ -k, --key, --apikey, --api-key=VALUE
+     ApiKey - The api key for the source.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco pin -h`.
+***NOTE:*** This documentation has been automatically generated from `choco setapiKey -h`.